google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 Q. Do blood tests show blood type?

-A. The results of blood typing will determine if a person is type A, B, AB, or O and if he or she is Rh negative or positive.
-The results will tell the healthcare provider what blood or blood components are going to be safe for the person to receive.
+A. The results will tell the healthcare provider what blood or blood components are safe for the person to receive.

-Q. Is blood type listed on lab results?
+Q. Is the blood type listed in the lab results?

-A. Ask your doctor for a blood group test: an easy lab test from your medical care physician can reveal your blood group, Lowe-Payne says.
-But you’ll have to specifically ask for it since it’s not part of routine exams or wellness checks.
+A. Ask your doctor for a blood group test: Lowe-Payne says an easy lab test from your physician can reveal your blood group.
+But you’ll have to ask for it formally since it’s not part of routine exams or wellness checks.

 Q. How can I tell what my blood type is?

-A. Secretors can have their blood type determined by saliva or other body fluid tests.
-Blood typing kits using saliva are available online, but they’re typically costlier.
-Using one among the kits, you’ll first learn whether you are a secretor.
+A. Secretors can determine their blood type by saliva or other body fluid tests.
+Blood typing kits using saliva are available online, but they’re typical.
+Using one among the kits, you’ll first know you’re a secretor.
 If you are, then you will be ready to determine your ABO blood group.

 Q. What is the healthiest blood type?

-A. Of the eight main blood types, people with O have a rock bottom risk for a heart condition.
-People with types AB and B are at the best risk, which might be a result of higher rates of inflammation for these blood types.
-A heart-healthy lifestyle is especially important for people with types AB and B blood.
+A. Of the eight main blood types, people with O have a rock-bottom risk for a heart condition.
+People with types AB and B are at the best risk, which might result from higher rates of inflammation for these blood types.
+A heart-healthy lifestyle is essential for people with AB and B blood types.

 Q. What blood type is A positive?

-A. If your blood may be a positive (A+), it means your blood contains type-A antigens with the presence of a protein called the rhesus (Rh) factor.
+A. If your blood is positive (A+), it contains type-A antigens with a protein called the rhesus (Rh) factor.
 Antigens are markers on the surface of the blood corpuscle.
 According to the American Red Cross, this is often one of the foremost common blood types.

 Leave a Comment